kailash-manasarovar/statement/docs/timeline/2024/july.md

 ## Criminals feel completely safe, drugging ramps up

-- Denia criminals have zero concern about being brought to justice, even though I stood for general election in the UK.
+- The Dénia porn-gangs have zero concern about ever being brought to justice, even though I stood for general election in the UK.
 - They are 100% assured that they can continue terrorizing me, poisoning and drugging me, and whatever else they've been doing regularly to me which at this time I'm still unaware of (entering my flat without my knowledge, sedating me via the customized air-con system, etc).
-- Drugging significantly ramps up when I arrive back in Denia.
+- Drugging significantly ramps up when I arrive back home.
 - I am extraordinarily high, all the time, and this is very clear to me in retrospect.
 - Also, I am regularly drugged with intense aphrodisiac substances and I masturbate in my home, I believe in private.
+- It seems like they are able to precisely time these drug effects.
-- This pattern also starts to become extraordinarily intense.
+- This drugging then masturbation pattern also becomes extraordinarily intense.
 - Hackers post images on Google search with people in the same position I might have been while masturbating.
-- I would masturbate under my covers in my bedroom, and after that I would see pictures of people in bed with their heads covered with blankets.
+- For example, I would masturbate under my covers in my bedroom, and after that I would see pictures of people in bed with their heads covered with blankets.

 ### Opening my mouth

-- Something is making me so unusually sexually aroused, and I feel like there is a person there with me and I am performing fellatio on him.
+- Something is making me so unusually sexually aroused, I feel like there is a person (my love the trumpet teacher) there with me and I am performing fellatio on him.
 - There is no-one there.
 - I open my mouth very widely while masturbating.
-- My head tilts backwards very far too.
+- My head tilts backwards too.
 - I do not understand why this is happening, it's extremely strange.
-- At the end of 2025, I am certain this is proof of extreme levels of drugging and poisoning.
+- At the end of 2025, I am certain this is proof of extreme levels of timed drugging and poisoning.
-- I thought at one stage it might be the effects of methanol poisoning which I looked up during this time and found that it can make your head tilt backwards... except that was probably a hacker making a direct statement to me online, they could do that very easily, rewrite things on the UI.
+- I thought at one stage the my head going back might be from the effects of methanol poisoning which I looked up during this time and found that it can make your head tilt backwards... except that was probably a hacker making a direct statement to me online, they could do that very easily, rewrite things on the UI.
+- I don't see a reference saying anything like that online today.
 - More recently, I realize that they were creating cartoon animations of fellatio with me starring while I was doing this, probably quite professional and artistic animations, for their unique tech-bro-paying public.
-- When I am in Thailand in November 2024, men will walk towards me in the street and copy these very same head and mouth movements.
+- When I am in Thailand in November 2024, men will walk towards me in the street and copy these very same head and mouth movements, and probably while filming my reaction to that too.

 ### Unusually lubricated